snbadeaux/SQLAlchemy-Challenge/README.md

 4. Load the query results into a Pandas DataFrame.
 Explicitly set the column names.<br>
 5. Sort the DataFrame values by "date".<br>
 6. Plot the results by using the DataFrame plot method, as the following image shows:<br>
-7. Use Pandas to print the summary statistics for the precipitation data.<br>
+7. Use Pandas to print the summary statistics for the precipitation data.<br><br>

 Station Analysis<br>